Rains slow as Hilary moves north and leaves Southern California underwater

 Carvalho said he expects class to resume as normal Tuesday morning.

 Flash flood watches in Los Angeles County remained in effect until 3 a.m.
 Monday PDT.
-A flash flood warning for parts of San Bernardino and Inyo Counties - east and north of LA - of was in effect until 5:00 a.m.
+A flash flood warning for parts of San Bernardino and Inyo Counties — east and north of LA — was in effect until 5 a.m.

 Southern California Edison, a regional electric provider, reported more than a hundred power outages that left some 20,000 customers without service.